top of page

 -Another option is re-freezable ice packs.

--When the temp outside is below 40 degrees, an open window in a separate room may substitute for dry ice.
-Keeping a thermometer in the casket will give you some peace of mind.
+-When the temp outside is below 40 degrees, an open window in a separate room or garage may substitute for dry ice.
+Keeping a thermometer in or near the casket is advised.

-8) Let the Doctor/Hospice/Hospital/Vital Records Registrar know as-soon-as-possible that “Family are acting as their own Dispositioner”.
+6) Let the Doctor/Hospice/Hospital/Vital Records Registrar know as-soon-as-possible that “Family will be acting as their own Dispositioner”.
 The Doctor/Hospice/Hospital/Registrar may not have a clear written policy on how to deal with you.
 Therefore confused and scared employees may need some runway to get oriented and be helpful.
 Tips to make initial transport of a body from a care facility easier:

 -Ways_hospital_staff_can_support_home_funeral_families